MRtrix3/mrtrix3/docs/getting_started/commands/transformcalc.rst

 Description
 -----------

-edit transformations.
+edit linear transformation matrices.

-This command's function is to either convert the transformation matrix provided by FSL's flirt command to a format usable in MRtrix or to interpolate between two transformation files
+This command's function is to either convert the transformation matrix provided by FSL's flirt command to a format usable in MRtrix or to interpolate between two transformation matrices

 Options
 -------